jamesowensdev/jamesowensdev/README.md

 ## 🔭 Current Research Focus

 I am analysing the efficacy of **Geographic Profiling (GP)** techniques in predicting the nesting sites of **Central Place Foragers (CPF)**.
-My work focuses on variable, human-dominated landscapes where traditional detection methods struggle.
+My work focuses on analysing current methods and their shortcomings when applied to ecological processes, and will in future lead to the development and fine-tuning of a bespoke Ecological Geographic Profiling model.

-To solve this, I build stochastic **Agent-Based Models (ABM)** to simulate animal movement and optimize camera trap networks.
+To begin with, I am building stochastic **Agent-Based Models (ABM)** to simulate animal movement and generate datasets to apply current GP methods to.
+Simultaneously I am investigating best sampling practices, using highlighting methods with non-perfect detection, and informing how studies should be setup in future to make the most out of GP methods.

 ## 🧬 Featured Project: CPF & Camera Trap Simulation

 My current work involves developing a stochastic simulation engine in **R** (`R6`, `terra`, `gganimate`) to model how camera trap placement affects detection probability.

+This is the first bulding block in being able to effectively and reproducibly apply GP methods to simulated datasets.

 > **The Model:** A Correlated Random Walk (CRW) observed by a probabilistic sensor network.